jamielh/DarkSky/TRAINING.md

   - Learn more about astronomy skills for field test and help for manage data.
 Few days.
   - Online information and books.

+## {Caleigh Joyce}

+- App Development
+	- Caleigh will learn Java to be able to program an Android app for the Dark Sky project.
+	- This should take 50 hours.
+I will be using Pluralsite to learn this.

+- Prototype
+	- Caleigh will be learning how to use Envision to prototype the app.
+	- This should take 15 hours.
+This will be done using the Envision website.

+- Design
+	- Caleigh will be learning more about web design and how to make an app user friendly
+	- This will take 10 hours and will be done using online resources and online courses.